How to Set Up Flow Shortcuts for iPhone

 On iOS 26.4 or later, a guidance screen appears when activating a shortcut that switches apps.
 The first time, an alert titled "A quick change for iOS 26.4+" explains the swipe-back requirement — tap OK to dismiss it (it won't appear again).
 A "Swipe back to your app" screen may also appear each time; follow the "Swipe right on the bottom bar" prompt, or tap the X to close it.

 The new guidance screen is rolling out gradually, and the exact look can vary slightly.
-Users not yet in the rollout will see the legacy automatic switch-back behavior instead.
+Devices not yet in the rollout will see the legacy automatic switch-back behavior instead.

 Why do I see a "We can't hear you" prompt when tapping Start Flow or the microphone button?